rust-lang/edition-guide/src/rust-2021/reserving-syntax.md

 we've decided to reserve syntax for prefixed identifiers and literals:
 `prefix#identifier`, `prefix"string"`, `prefix'c'`, and `prefix#123`,
 where `prefix` can be any identifier.
-(Except those that already have a meaning, such as `b'…'` and `r"…"`.)
+(Except those prefixes that already have a meaning, such as `b'...'` (byte strings) and `r"..."` (raw strings).)

 This provides syntax we can expand into in the future without requiring an edition boundary.
-We may use that for temporary syntax until the next edition, or for permanent syntax if appropriate.
+We may use this for temporary syntax until the next edition, or for permanent syntax if appropriate.

 Without an edition, this would be a breaking change, since macros can currently